- Plan your visit

 A face to face meeting with a lion is a sobering experience and most are grateful for the glass that divides lions from humans at Werribee, where these powerful and impressive animals may be seen at very close range.

 Your visit helps to fight species extinction.
-Visiting the lions at Werribee is an opportunity not only to meet these magnificent animals, but also to learn about the threats to many African species, what the international community is doing to try to conserve this species, and how Zoos Victoria is contributing to the fight.
+Visiting the lions at Werribee is an opportunity not only to meet these magnificent animals, but also to learn about the threats to many African species and to get involved in the Zoo’s conservation program Beads for Wildlife, which helps communities and wildlife in Northern Kenya.

 An adult male lion stands just over a metre tall at the shoulder, is over 3 metres long including tail, and averages about 220kg in weight.
 Females are considerably smaller.
 Cubs are spotted, and sometimes a few spots remain into adulthood on the legs and belly.
 Adult male lions are noted for their brown mane, which becomes darker and fuller as the animal matures and becomes stronger.
 The mane is apparently a sign of his strength and virility, as weaker males do not have such luxuriant manes.